-In December 2020, the federal government announced further increases to the carbon levy beyond 2022.
-If implemented into law, the carbon levy will increase by \$15 per tonne per year starting in 2023 until the levy reaches \$170 per tonne in 2030.
+Starting in 2023, the carbon levy will increase by \$15 per tonne per year until the levy reaches \$170 per tonne in 2030.

 Currently, provinces and territories subject to the federal backstop pricing scheme are listed in Schedule 1 of the Greenhouse Gas Pollution Pricing Act (Canada).
 Ontario, New Brunswick, Manitoba, Saskatchewan, Yukon and Nunavut are listed as being subject to both federal backstop mechanisms, whereas Prince Edward Island is subject only to the federal output-based backstop mechanism.
 As Alberta had repealed its provincial carbon pricing program, the federal carbon levy under Part 1 of the Greenhouse Gas Pollution Pricing Act (Canada) came into effect in Alberta on January 1, 2020.
 The federal government has also enacted regulations setting out requirements for facilities to report and verify emissions information under the Greenhouse Gas Pollution Pricing Act (Canada) on an annual basis.